nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

    write execute privileges in order to function correctly.
 The driver needs this ability to allocate aligned memory, which is used for certain optimizations.
 Currently, GLX cannot run without these optimizations.

-Q. X doesn't start, and my log file contains a message like the following:

-   (EE) NVIDIA(0): Failed to allocate primary buffer: failed to set CPU access (EE) NVIDIA(0):     for surface.
-Please see Chapter 8: Common Problems in (EE) NVIDIA(0):     the README for troubleshooting suggestions.

-A. The NVIDIA X driver needs to be able to access the buffers it allocates from the CPU, but wasn't able to set up this access.
-This commonly fails if you're using a large virtual desktop size.
-Although your GPU may have enough onboard video memory for the buffer, the amount of usable memory may be limited if the "IndirectMemoryAccess" option is disabled, or if not enough address space was reserved for indirect memory access (this commonly occurs on 32-bit systems).
-If you're seeing this problem and are using a 32-bit operating system, it may be resolved by switching to a 64-bit operating system.

 Q. My log file contains a message like the following: